keboola/blog/_posts/2018-04-01-anatomy-of-an-award-winning-data-project-part-1-csc-and-marketing-analytics.md

 coverphoto_slider: "/uploads/Untitled design (2).png"

 ---
+### Anatomy of an Award Winning Data Project Part 1: CSC and Marketing Analytics

 by Kasey Jones Tonsfeldt

 Here at Keboola, we take pride in working closely with partners and customers ensuring that each project is a success.
 Typically we’re there from the beginning - to understand the problem the client needs to solve; to help them define the scope and timeline of the implementation; to provide the necessary resources to get buy in from the rest of their team; to offer alternative perspectives and options when mapping out the project; and to be their ally and guide throughout every step of the process.
 With all that work, all that dedication, it turns out we develop quite a soft spot for both our clients and their projects.